-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has inflows which arise under modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, when applicable, the item, unavailable revenue, is reported in the governmental funds balance sheet as deferred inflows.
+The Library may have the following items that qualify for reporting in this category: